srp98/Classification-of-Data-with-Random-Forests-and-Decision-Trees/README.md

 Any labelled data can be used to test for random forests and decision trees.
 For now used a simple [Egyptian Skulls Dataset](https://www3.nd.edu/~busiforc/handouts/Data%20and%20Stories/regression/egyptian%20skull%20development/EgyptianSkulls.html)

 ## Running Code
--Execute the Decision trees and Random Forests python files respectively to check results, accuracy score and to visualize the Tree/Trees.
+- Execute the Decision trees and Random Forests python files respectively to check results, accuracy score and to visualize the Tree/Trees.
--Random Forests can be slow depending on the data you are working with as it creates multiple decision trees using bootstrapping, bigger the data slower the process.
+- Random Forests can be slow depending on the data you are working with as it creates multiple decision trees using bootstrapping, bigger the data slower the process.